ruffoa/Compilers-PT_Pascal/CordyTests/SemanticOutput.md

 File diff
 -------------------------
 ```
-#eSimpleTypeReqd !== .tLiteralInteger on line 7 of pascal.pt
-.tLiteralInteger !== oEmitValue on line 8 of pascal.pt
-oEmitValue !== % value emitted 1 on line 9 of pascal.pt
-% value emitted 1 !== .tLiteralAddress on line 10 of pascal.pt
-.tLiteralAddress !== oEmitDataAddress on line 11 of pascal.pt
-oEmitDataAddress !== % value emitted 4 on line 12 of pascal.pt
-% value emitted 4 !== .tArrayDescriptor on line 13 of pascal.pt
-.tArrayDescriptor !== .tLiteralInteger on line 14 of pascal.pt
-.tLiteralInteger !== oEmitValue on line 15 of pascal.pt
-oEmitValue !== % value emitted 15 on line 16 of pascal.pt
-% value emitted 1 !== .tLiteralAddress on line 17 of pascal.pt
-.tLiteralAddress !== oEmitDataAddress on line 18 of pascal.pt
-oEmitDataAddress !== % value emitted 8 on line 19 of pascal.pt
-% value emitted 8 !== .tArrayDescriptor on line 20 of pascal.pt
-.tArrayDescriptor !== .tSkipProc on line 21 of pascal.pt
-### Semantic assertion 59 failed: !== oEmitNullAddress on line 22 of pascal.pt
+### Semantic assertion 59 failed: !== .tSkipProc on line 21 of pascal.pt
- !== % value emitted -32767 on line 23 of pascal.pt
+ !== oEmitNullAddress on line 22 of pascal.pt

 ```
 end file